Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Introduction

 To extract as much information as possible from noisy Matsubara data, one must restrict the space of possible spectral functions by using what is known \textit{a priori} about the exact result.
-This type of approach, called Bayesian inference, has proven very successful for the analytic continuation problem.\cite{MaximumEntropySilver:1990,quantum_gubernatis_1991,Jarrell:1996,Jarrell_MaxEnt_code} In that context, instead of an interpolating scheme like in the Pad\'e approximants approach, the \textit{Maximum Entropy} (MaxEnt) procedure amounts to a smoothing of the data involving the minimization of a ``free energy'' $Q=\frac{1}{2}\chi^2-\alpha S$, where $\chi^2$ is the quadratic distance between the data and the fit, $S$ is a differential entropy with respect to a default model, and $\alpha$ is an adjustable parameter.
-The choice of $\alpha$ is critical since it controls the distance between the fit and the data, which has a very large effect on the resulting spectrum because of the bad conditioning of the problem.
-There is no consensus however on how $\alpha$ should be determined.
+This type of approach, called Bayesian inference, has proven very successful for the analytic continuation problem.\cite{MaximumEntropySilver:1990,quantum_gubernatis_1991,Jarrell:1996,Jarrell_MaxEnt_code} In that context, instead of an interpolating scheme like the Pad\'e approximants approach, the \textit{maximum entropy} (MaxEnt) procedure amounts to a smoothing of the data involving the minimization of a ``free energy'' $Q=\frac{1}{2}\chi^2-\alpha S$, where $\chi^2$ is the quadratic distance between the data and the fit, $S$ is an entropy relative to a default model, and $\alpha$ is an adjustable parameter.\cite{Jarrell:1996} The choice of $\alpha$ is critical since it controls the distance between the fit and the data, which has a very large effect on the resulting spectrum because of the bad conditioning of the problem.
+A few different approaches to determine $\alpha$ have been used so far.
+Although some are more reliable, it is not clear which one is the best approach.